trongthanh/int3ractive.com/_posts/2018/2018-08-28-make-the-best-of-MacBook-touchpad-on-Ubuntu.md

 Finally, don't forget to add this command `/usr/bin/xbindkeys_autostart` to **Startup Applications** so that it is automatically started at reboot.

+## Bonus: pixel perfect scrolling on Firefox

+**Updated 2018-08-19:** FWIW, GTK3+ has started support for pixel perfect scrolling (no jumping, pixel by pixel scrolling) for many of its applications.
+That has greatly enhanced UX for laptop users or users with trackpad.
+However, Firefox, the default browser on many Linux distros, still uses the jumping scroll (or fake smooth with easing movement).
+I have searched a lot for how Firefox will support pixel perfect scrolling, like it does on macOS, but only found answers to current fake smooth option.

+Thankfully, I've got a hint from a Redditor replying on my post on [Reddit](https://www.reddit.com/r/Ubuntu/comments/9ggqv6/make_the_best_of_macbook_touchpad_on_ubuntu/).
+The reply points to [this post](https://np.reddit.com/r/linux/comments/72mfv8/psa_for_firefox_users_set_moz_use_xinput21_to/?st=jm8n2iqu&sh=5e7163c1) which I'll quote here:

+> I know this works for Firefox 55 or newer, but don't know the earliest version which supports it.
+I assume it will be enabled by default at some point, but it isn't yet in Firefox 58 (the current nightly).
+> 1. Run this command:
+>    `echo export MOZ_USE_XINPUT2=1 | sudo tee /etc/profile.d/use-xinput2.sh`
+> 2. Log out and back in.
+> 3. Firefox should now use xinput 2.
+> 4. (optional) Open Firefox and go to about:preferences -> Advanced (or about:preferences -> Browsing for Firefox Nightly), and uncheck "Use smooth scrolling".
+This disables the old style "smooth scrolling", which just causes an annoying delay when using xinput2 style scrolling imo.

+So by following above steps, pixel pefect scrolling is turned on for latest Firefox 62 and it's working great.

 ## Final words

 That's my whole setup for multi-touch touchpad and it has made my life on Linux a lot easier!
-However, I discovered some issues with `mtrack` driver after a lot
+However, I discovered some issues with `mtrack` driver after a lot of use, but they are trivial and won't dismiss the whole experience:

+- Scroll coast are sometimes sticky and make scroll move quickly in subsequence scroll gestures
+- Dispad sometimes doesn't detect typing and lets the caret jump

-This may just be temporary since `libinput` and Wayland are already chosen to be the future and they are actively developed.
+Finally, this may just be temporary since `libinput` and Wayland are already chosen to be the future and they are actively developed.
 I will revisit `libinput` once it get better multi-touch support and more configurations, but `mtrack` is the way to go, for now.

 ---
 [^1]: Here's a brief touchpad driver 101: There are three known drivers for laptop touchpad on Linux, i.e. **synaptics** (discontinued), **libinput** and **mtrack**.
 For latest Ubuntu and other popular distros, libinput is the chosen driver because it has decent multi touch support (and being improved) and most importantly, it supports [Wayland](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol)) environment.
 There are few flaws with current libinput driver though, for example: I cannot adjust the sensitive of scroll with two fingers, I cannot disable tap-and-drag easily (some manual commands involved), I cannot drag with three fingers...